Sugar Syrup for Cakes – Recipe + Flavours

 One of the tips I gave in that post was to use a simple syrup on your cake layers, and quite a few people asked me to elaborate on that.
 And as they say, “Go big or go home”.
 So here is what I’m not-so-humbly calling “The Ultimate Guide to Sugar Syrup for Cakes”.

-Syrups of all kinds are used a lot on cakes in bakeries and patisseries, but many home bakers have never heard of them – or have heard of them but still don’t know how you actually go about making them or using them on a cake.
+Syrups of all kinds are used a lot on cakes in bakeries and patisseries, but many home bakers have never heard of them, or have heard of them but still don’t know how to actually make them or use them on a cake.

 They’re also very useful in cake decorating, both for keeping a cake moist while spending time decorating it (also super useful for keeping naked cakes from drying out!) but you can also use the syrup to adhere some cake decorations or to make fondant stick to ganache.
 I also use it to stick fondant onto sugar cookies.

-Let’s rip into it with a quick FAQ so you have all the info you need before we talk about the sugar syrup recipe and flavours.
+Let’s rip into it with a quick Q&A so you have all the info you need before we talk about the sugar syrup recipe and flavours.

 Need is a strong word, but there are several reasons why you may want to add syrup to your cakes.
 You may have slightly over-baked your cake and had it end up a bit dry.
 In this case, the syrup will replace the lost moisture.